vardilab/host-virus-pairing/README.md

 example: python 00.02.dimentionality_reduction_single_cell_data.py --data_dir ./ --min_dist 0.15 --spread 0.75 --pca_components 10
 ```
 #### Annotating cells, creating UMAP projection plots oh host-virus coexpression and extracting the barcodes of infected Katablepharidacea cells.
-This is done in a jupyter notebook. explanations and input requirements are in the notebook:
+This is done in a jupyter notebook.
+Annotation of cells is similar to the the pipeline of the Sankey plot. explanations and input requirements are in the notebook:
-Coexpression_wrapper.ipynb
+Coexpression_wrapper_extended.ipynb

 #### Single-cell reads are extracted from each selected kata cell, trimmed, and poly-A removed
 ```